ted-spence-avalara/developer-dot/avatax/dev-guide/discounts-and-overrides/overrides.md

 </div>
 </div>

+<h3>Certification Requirements</h3>
+To have your integration certified AvaTax for Refunds/Credit Memos, you will need to demonstrate credit memo transactions pass the original transaction sale date as the <code>TaxOverride</code>/<code>TaxDate</code>.
+You may also use <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Transactions/RefundTransaction/">RefundTransaction API</a>, which automates much of this process.

 <h3>Line Level Overrides</h3>

-Overrides can happen at the line level or the document level.
-MORE DETAIL
+The examples we have used so far have all shown the <code>TaxAmount</code>/<code>TaxDate</code> overrides at the document level.
+It is also important to note that these overrides can also be applied at the line level.

 <h3>Consumer Use Tax Overrides</h3>

-This will be explained in more detail in chapter MORE DETAIL
+The Tax Override function is also used for verification of merchant charged tax in a Use Tax scenario.
+This will be explained in more detail in <a class="dev-guide-link" href="/avatax/dev-guide/consumer-use-tax/">Chapter 10: Consumer Use Tax</a>.

 <ul class="pager">
   <li class="previous"><a href="/avatax/dev-guide/discounts-and-overrides/"><i class="glyphicon glyphicon-chevron-left"></i>Previous</a></li>